top of page

 • Stuttering, especially when tired

-• Feeling the nerves (i.e across the face, often related to the injury site)
+• Feeling nerves (i.e across the face, often related to the injury site)

 • Reduced or poor lymphatic drainage